PILLAR REPORT

 When it comes to cold calling, there’s no denying that trends and tactics are starting to shift.

-After a tough 2025 season where cold calling took a hit, the latest stats from WHAM show signs of a recovery.
+After a tough 2025 where cold calling took a hit, the latest stats show signs of a recovery.

 The industry average cold calling success rate has climbed to 2.7%, up from 2.3% last year.
-It’s not a title-winning number, but it shows the game is far from over.
+It’s not a vast change but it shows the tides have turned.

 “The best sales teams are learning to adapt, they know the challenges that come with data and technology so rather than spending hours wasted speaking to switchboards they're thinking outside of the box, leading with problems and adapting to the current world of saturation.”

-So how have we managed such a strong comeback year?
+So how have we managed such a strong year?

 - We’ve doubled down on calling the right accounts, at the right time.